Last Updated on November 19, 2019

 Impingement is generally seen in younger patients which if untreated may lead to tears in old age.

 Tests for Impingement

-The examiner performs maximal passive abduction in the scapula plane, with internal rotation, while scapula is stablised.
+The examiner performs maximal passive abduction in the scapular plane, with internal rotation, while the scapula is stabilized.

 This causes impingement of supraspinatus tendon against anterior inferior acromion.

-With patient sitting, the the arm and elbow is flexed at to 90°, supported by the examiner.
+With patient sitting, the arm and elbow is flexed at to 90°, supported by the examiner.
 The examiner then stabilizes proximal to the elbow with their outside hand and with the other holds just proximal to the patient’s wrist.
-It is then quickly move the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.
+He then quickly moves the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.

 10 mL of a 1% lidocaine solution into the subacromial space and then repeats the tests for the impingement sign.
 Reduction of pain constitutes a positive impingement test result.